TessBembo/TessBembo.github.io/_posts/2020-02-28-sample-markdown.md

 tags: [portfolio, quant finance, data science]
 ---

 Welcome to my site!
-This is my first official post 🎉.
+This is my first official post.

 I created this space to document my journey into **quantitative finance**, **data science**, and **behavioral modeling.** Over the next months, I’ll be sharing: